hassanyazdanian/vr-joint-attention-rct/README.md

 ## Software

-Analyses were implemented in Python 3.12 with statsmodels, and independently cross-validated against the IBM SPSS Statistics 26 MIXED procedure;
+The primary mixed-model analyses were implemented in Python 3.12 with statsmodels and independently cross-validated against the IBM SPSS Statistics 26 MIXED procedure; `results/spss_vs_python.csv` records that comparison.
-`results/spss_vs_python.csv` records that comparison.
-The SPSS syntax as run is in `scripts/original/`, with local file paths replaced by `<PROJECT_ROOT>`.
+The corresponding SPSS syntax is included in `scripts/original/`.
+Machine-specific paths in the deposited scripts have been replaced by explicit placeholders such as `<PROJECT_ROOT>` and `<EXTERNAL_SPSS_DIR>`.

 ## Licence